fadhilradh/Foogle-Search/README.md

-## Foodle Search
+### Foogle Search

-This is a functional Google search clone. using React-Next Js, Tailwind CSS and Google API
+## This is a functional Google search clone.
 Test the search yourself !

+Made using React-Next Js, Tailwind CSS and Google API

 Here's the link : https://foodle-search.vercel.app/